A mobile app prototype aimed at helping college students better organize their lives.

 A kickoff meeting is a typical feature of project-oriented businesses.
 The goal of this meeting is to get everyone oriented in the same direction as it relates to stakeholder vision and product demands.

-From this exercise, I decided that executive stakeholders wanted some type of mobile app prototype in the iOS ecosystem that focuses on helping college students organize their lives.
+In summary, I decided that executive stakeholders wanted some type of mobile app prototype in the iOS ecosystem that focuses on helping college students organize their lives.
 They believed that existing EdTech products fail to create frictionless integration of siloed data and this will be our core value proposition.

 To Cooper, designers do a lit review to better understand “the product and its domain" (2014, 38).
 This review can include: marketing plans, brand strategy, market research, user surveys, technology specs, usability studies and metrics, customer support data, user forum archives, industry journals, independent user forums, blog posts, social media discussion.